chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

 Conventions
 -----------

-scikit-learn estimators follow certain rules to make their behavior more predictive.
+jax-learn estimators follow certain rules to make their behavior more predictive.
 These are described in more detail in the :ref:`glossary`.

 Type casting